 You'll need oil if you are frying the chips.
 If you are baking or microwaving, all you need are the tortillas and salt.

-- About 3/4 to 1 cup canola, grapeseed, or corn oil (a high smoke point oil), more or less depending on how many chips you are making
+- About 3/4 to 1 cup extra virgin olive oil, peanut oil, canola oil, or vegetable oil, more or less depending on how many chips you are making

 - Corn tortillas (get the standard kind, not the super fancy kind), each tortilla will make 6 chips, 12 tortillas will yield 72 chips, a good snack for 2 to 3 people